ATYP Test Preview Seminar

 This practical counseling session focuses on the major aspects of the tests.
 The ACT/SAT, multi-hour timed tests, are a very different testing experience for middle school students.
 This session focuses on the organization and rules of the test, and offers specific suggestions on how to prepare for and improve the student’s test score.
 Presenters with math and English content expertise will discuss sample math, reading, and writing questions, as well as strategies for finding the best answer.
 The differing formats of various types of questions will be highlighted.
 Test directions and timing will be presented.

-All of this year's Test Preview Seminars will be virtual and will be held on the following dates:
+Test Preview Seminars will be (tentatively) held on the following dates:

 - Recorded (you may purchase access to the recording)